shanewholloway/js-consistent-fnvxor32/README.md

 The majority of key mappings should remain stable and unchanged when nodes are added or removed.
-When you add or remove `k` of `n` nodes, the mapping for any given key should change with probability `1 - k/n`.
+When you add or remove `k` of `n` nodes, the mapping for any given key should remain the same with probability `1 - k/n`.

 The resulting mapping should be deterministic.